 The specific differences for each personas emerge from researching and answering the questions outlined in this article.

 The macro customer persona question is:

 how do customers’ needs differ?

-‘User persona‘ is frequently, and usefully, used in software development as the archetype for those actually ‘using’ the product.
-As we will see there are different influencers in B2B sales, only one of whom may be the actual ‘user’.
+‘User persona‘ is frequently, and usefully, used in software development as the archetype for those actually ‘using’ your product.
+As we will see there are different influencers in B2B sales, only some of whom may be actual ‘users’.

 The term ‘buyer persona’ is also used: but focusing just on ‘buying’ doesn’t do justice to the different needs of customers.
-It narrowly suggests the most important aspect is where the money transaction takes place, or that just one person makes all the decisions from choosing to using the product.
-Neither of those is true for B2B customers.
+It narrowly suggests the most important aspect is where the money transaction takes place, that procurement is leading decision making, or that a single person makes all the decisions from choosing to using the product.
+None of this is true for B2B customers.

 A good way to start scoping your customer personas is to consider the ecosystem within which they operate.
 It’s typically fast and easy to get started by using this step.
 It also helps you develop a ‘systems boundary’; what’s in scope and what’s beyond the reach for this aspect of your market place.

 Typically B2B Customer Persona Development Considers Multiple Players within One Target Customer Account

 Unlike in the consumer marketing, the business to business environment typically means there are multiple stakeholders within a single organization.
 Most typically you are selling into a team, not a single personal need.